Highest Jewish Population: c. 80,000 in 1940s

 From 1950 Jews were barred from applying for Egyptian nationality and anyone accused of Zionism had their Egyptian nationality revoked.
 In 1952 a coup led to the removal of the Egyptian monarchy and the Republic of Egypt was established.
 Further riots targeting all foreign communities and businesses broke out, and extensive land reforms boosted the popularity of the new regime.
 Despite this, government officials attended High Holy Day services in both Alexandria and Cairo until 1954.
 In this year, Gamal Abdel Nasser became President of Egypt, a post he held until his death in 1970.

 Nasser championed pan-Arabism and in 1956 nationalised the Suez Canal.
 This led to a joint French, British and Israeli invasion of the Canal, known in the UK as the Suez Crisis.
-British and French nationals, amongst them thousands of Jews, were declared enemies of the state and given two days to leave the country with a single suitcase, leaving all their property and belongings behind.
+British and French nationals, amongst them thousands of Jews, were declared enemies of the state and given between two days and two weeks to leave the country with a single suitcase, leaving all their property and belongings behind.
 One month later, government proclamations denounced all Jews as Zionists and therefore enemies of the state.
 Over 1,000 Jews were arrested and many more detained in their homes, some without food.
 Hundreds of Jewish businesses and properties were sequestered, and many more blacklisted.
 Despite travel restrictions imposed on all Jews with Egyptian nationality, by the 1960s no more than 2,500 Jews remained in Egypt.

 In 1967 the outbreak of the Six Day War brought a renewed surge of antisemitic violence.
 All adult Jewish men were either expelled or imprisoned and tortured.
 Many were not released for months or even years.